- Detalles de la revista

-Advancements of Microbiology (Postępy Mikrobiologii) is a quarterly of the Polish Society of Microbiologists.
-The journal was founded in 1961, initially under the patronage of the Microbiology Committee of the Polish Academy of Sciences, and from 1989 it became the organ of the PSM.
-It implements the Society's main goals, like promoting the development of microbiological sciences, popularizing the achievements of microbiology among members of the Society and broad circles of society.
+The Advancements of Microbiology (formerly Postępy Mikrobiologii) is a quarterly of the Polish Society of Microbiologists.
+The journal was founded in 1961, initially under the patronage of the Microbiology Committee of the Polish Academy of Sciences, and in 1989 it became the organ of the PSM.
+The following professors have served as Editors-in-Chief of Postępy Mikrobiologii during the period: Prof. Edmund Mikulaszek 1962 – 1972, Prof. Władysław Tomasz Dobrzański 1972 – 1982, Prof. Zdzislaw Ilczuk 1983 – 1991, Prof. Jerzy Hrebenda 1991 – 2009, Prof. Jacek Bielecki 2009 – 2022.
+Journal implements the Society’s main goals, like promoting the development of microbiological sciences, popularizing the achievements of microbiology among members of the Society and broad circles of readers.

-Advancements of Microbiology is subject-oriented journal for students of several biological faculties and often the place where the first works of young researchers are published.
-Advancements of Microbiology includes review articles from all areas of microbiology that are not printed in other journals.
-There are book reviews in the field of microbiology and related sciences, which are published in Poland in the new publishing department.
-The journal also provides information about scientific activity and about conferences, conventions, etc. organized by both PSM main board and the regional branches of PSM.
+Advancements of Microbiology is topical journal for scientists in several microbiological fields and often the place where the first works of young researchers are published.
+Advancements of Microbiology include review articles from all areas of microbiology that are not printed in other journals.

-Due to the great thematic diversity of the articles sent to the editorial office, in practice it is not possible to print monographic volumes, a few reprints or supplements are an exception.
-In addition to special volumes it is possible to print short thematic cycles, printed in several subsequent volumes.
+Due to the great thematic diversity of the articles sent to the editorial office, it is not possible to print monographic volumes.
 Most of the papers currently published in Advancements of Microbiology are review articles in the field of bacterial physiology, microbial genetics, environmental microbiology, applied microbiology and virology; the work in the field of epidemiology, classification and identification of bacteria and applications of molecular biology techniques in microbiological research are particularly extensive.

 The editors of Advancements of Microbiology strive to print works – ordered by eminent scientists – regarding currently fashionable problems of modern science.
 We especially encourage Authors to write articles in the field of their expertise, which guarantees the highest scientific level.
 The high scientific level of the journal was reflected in the progress of the JCR citation index and the presence of our journal on the Philadelphia list.
-This is especially important for young Authors, for whom Advancements of Microbiology often opens the way to a scientific career.
-It is obvious that the current activity of Advancements of Microbiology is based mainly on publishing reviews related to the latest scientific achievements in the field of microbiology, which, at the present time, is characterized by unusual dynamics of development and comprehensive application possibilities.
+It is especially important for young Authors, for whom Advancements of Microbiology often open the way to a scientific career.
+The current activity of Advancements of Microbiology is based mainly on publishing reviews related to the latest scientific achievements in the field of microbiology, which, at present is characterized by unusual dynamics of development and comprehensive application possibilities.
 The selection of current and relevant research topics and their presentation at a high scientific level in our journal is the basis for the existence of the quarterly, Advancements of Microbiology.

 Open Access Policy